Wheel / sprocket bearing replacement.

 - Replace circlips, install dust seal.

-- Install bearing carrier in bike and fit the 75mm circlip.
+- Install bearing carrier into swingarm followed by the guard plate and fit

 - Clean and grease splines on spindle and flange (molygrease or copper grease).